 Setting up msmtp¶

 For a long time I struggled with setting up cronjobs properly.
 It always took a lot of trial and error.
 Most of the times this was due to an environment problem (or a typo).
-You could test your cronjob but it would also be nice to be notified whenever something goes wrong (such as your backup script failing).
+You could test your cronjob using a script or saving the command output to a file but it is still cumbersome.
+At the same time, it would also be nice to be notified whenever something goes wrong, such as your backup script failing all of a sudden.

 In this post I explain how to set up msmtp so that your system will send you emails.

-I had actually seen this output in the syslog before but never really cared much about it:
+I had actually seen this output in syslog journalctl before but never really cared much about it:

-So I recently set up msmtp on my server(s).
+So I set up msmtp on my server(s).

 -